mrdonado/health-nlp-analysis/Readme.md

 `sudo apt-get install beanstalkd`.

+If you're using MacOSX or another linux distribution, just follow the [instructions on the official documentation](http://kr.github.io/beanstalkd/download.html).

 In order to start the beanstalkd service, you need to type this on the terminal:

 `beanstalkd -l 127.0.0.1 -p 14711`

+Alternatively, `make runqueue` runs exactly that command.

 By default, we're using port `14711` and IP `127.0.0.1`.
-You can change this in the configuration.py file.
+You can change this in the `configuration.py` file.

 Once beanstalkd is running on your machine, you can type `make run` to start the job processor and the analyzer.